 Who can take part?

-This project would be particularly useful to those who may have already completed other (AMSP) A level courses such as Teaching A level Mathematics (TAM) or Preparing to Teach A level Mathematics.
+This Work Group would be particularly useful for those who may have already completed other A level subject knowledge and pedagogy CPD.

 What is involved?